studiozeffa/react-native-training-course/challenges/components.md

 - Create a `Button` component, to be used for the two buttons.
 Ensure it accepts a background colour, underlay colour, title text and `onPress` handler as props.
 - If one of the buttons is pressed five times in a row, disable that button, until the other button is pressed.
 A disabled button should be styled in a dark grey and should not respond to taps.
 (Hint: use `state` to track the button presses, and check out the `disabled` prop of `TouchableHighlight`).

+> Note: React Native does not support using `.jsx` as a file extension.
+Use `.js` for your custom components instead.

 - Remove the existing text underneath the image.
 Inside the ScrollView, above the Quotes, create a new history section with the heading _History_.
 - Each time one of the buttons is pressed, add a new history item to the top of the _History_ list.
 Each item in the list should read _You chose the {red|blue} pill!_, depending on the pill that was chosen.
 (Hint: you'll need to use `state` to track the history of chosen pills))
 - Modify the app to use `Redux` instead of `state`: